 No chemicals were observed at the Site by GHD during the Site reconnaissance.
-GHD did not observe the storage of any raw materials or chemicals in the shed located near US Highway 90.
-According to Site personnel, the shed was used for the storage of a tractor.
-No soil staining or distressed vegetation in the vicinity of the shed was observed by GHD during the Site reconnaissance.
+No soil staining or distressed vegetation was observed by GHD during the Site reconnaissance.

 4.5 Non-Hazardous Waste

 Based on observations during the Site inspection, no non-hazardous waste is currently generated on Site.
 According to Site personnel, no non-hazardous wastes have been disposed on Site.
 No evidence of the on-Site disposal of non-hazardous waste was observed by GHD during the Site reconnaissance or in the aerial photographs reviewed